March for Life returns to DC with new post-Roe v. Wade focus

 But other states have witnessed unexpected pushback on the issue.
 Voters in Kansas and Kentucky rejected constitutional amendments that would have declared there is no right to abortion; Michigan voters approved an amendment enshrining the right to abortion in the state constitution.

-President Joe Biden's administration has limited options in the wake of the Supreme Court decision.
+President Joe Biden's administration has limited options after the Supreme Court decision.
 Vice President Kamala Harris is scheduled to give a speech in Florida on Sunday, the 50th anniversary of the original Roe v.
 Wade ruling, to emphasize that abortion rights remain a core focus for the administration.

 “The vice president will make very clear: The fight to secure women’s fundamental right to reproductive health care is far from over,” said a statement from Kirsten Allen, a Harris spokesperson.
 “She will lay out the consequences of extremist attacks on reproductive freedom in states across our country and underscore the need for Congress to codify Roe.”